 iHealthFacts is a resource where the public can quickly and easily check the reliability of a health claim circulated by social media.
 We hope this information will help people think critically about health claims and make well-informed choices.

-Each health question is assigned to a named member of our research team who undertakes the preliminary research and writes the first draft of the answer to the question we are answering.
+Each health question is assigned to a named member of our research team who undertakes the preliminary research and writes the first draft of the response to the question we are tackling.